 - Unscanned – Files that have not been scanned.

-The Unscanned classification applies to all documents stored in Citrix-managed StorageZones or other StorageZones where DLP is not enabled.
-The classification also applies to files in a DLP-enabled StorageZone that were uploaded before DLP is configured.
+The Unscanned classification applies to all documents stored in Citrix-managed storage zones or other storage zones where DLP is not enabled.
+The classification also applies to files in the DLP-enabled storage zones that were uploaded before DLP is configured.
 The classification also applies to files that are waiting to be scanned because the external DLP system is unavailable or slow to respond.